LuckyMan23129/Flute/README.md

 pip3 install adafruit-circuitpython-rfm9x
 ```

-<div Align="justify"> A Python script is run on Rasp to forward messages Raspi receives from the LoRa transceiver to the server.
+<div Align="justify"> A Python script is run on Raspi to forward messages Raspi receives from the LoRa transceiver to the server.
 The reference Python script is shown at this link "xxxx". </div>

 [comment]: <> (Main link: https://www.digikey.be/nl/maker/projects/arduino-lora-weather-sensor/01ff62b930ce464da429222ddbc06854)